 2. Internet Research Task Force (IRTF)

-Unlike IETF that focuses on short-term issues of engineering standards development, IRTF emphasizes long-term research issues related to the Internet architecture, protocol, applications, and technology.
+Unlike the IETF, which focuses on short-term issues in engineering standards development, the IRTF emphasizes long-term research on Internet architecture, protocols, applications, and technology.

-It consists of a number of research groups, including Decentralized Internet Infrastructure Research Group, Quantum Internet Research Group, and Privacy Enhancements and Assessments Research Group.
-They all are managed by the IRTF Chair in conjunction with the Internet Research Steering Group.
+It consists of a number of research groups, including the Decentralized Internet Infrastructure Research Group, the Quantum Internet Research Group, and the Privacy Enhancements and Assessments Research Group.
+They are all managed by the IRTF Chair in conjunction with the Internet Research Steering Group.

 3. World Wide Web Consortium (W3C)